 You can feel the cushions, but you can’t have a seat

-At seventeen, I never had a problem maintaining erections, not even when being asked to stop and wait awhile.
-I was rock hard, all the time — but I still had to hover above her and that damn reclined car seat.
-Let me tell you, bucket seats aren’t made for passion.
-There’s never enough room for two — or for a set of legs to go underneath a car’s dashboard.
-It’s clumsy for the girl too — her legs have to find a spot somewhere between a gear lever and a steering wheel, and against a car door or out its window.
-There are real challenges to it.
+Let me tell you, reclined bucket seats and cars aren’t made for passion.
+There’s never enough room.
+It’s clumsy for the girl too — one leg has to find a spot somewhere between a gear lever and a steering wheel.
 Somebody has to move at some point to get comfortable.

-She didn’t mind an unexpected thrust anyway.
-That’s why we went parking in the first place.
-We teased each other into a sexual frenzy at every chance we had.
-On occasions like these, we’d stop mid-coitus to fall back to kissing or chatting about something we heard on the radio.
-I’d remain buried deep in her warm, wet world and pulsate against its sides while our lips did other things above it.
-Occasionally, she’d twitch and I’d reply with a secret twitch of my own.
+On occasions like these, we’d sometimes pause mid-coitus to kiss or chat.
+I’d remain buried deep in her warm, wet world and pulsate against its sides while our mouths did other things far above it.
+Occasionally, she’d twitch, and I’d reply with a secret twitch of my own.
 We made magic, not just love.
+It was heaven.

 You can dip your foot in the pool, but you can’t have a swim